Indicators supporting the Federal Sustainable Development Strategy

 - Restoring the Great Lakes Areas of Concern (updated November 2016)

-- Phosphorus Levels in the Great Lakes (updated July 2012)
+- Phosphorus levels in the offshore waters of the Great Lakes (updated May 2017)

 - Nutrients in the St. Lawrence River (updated September 2016)